 The design of our curriculum has been developed and refined over the years by successive Maths Leads to meet the changing needs of our school.
 In previous years, we followed Abacus as a single scheme for the whole school, followed by a period in which we used Maths No Problem for Key Stage 1 and a mixture of schemes for Key Stage 2, and then we had a trial period during 2021 of the Power Maths scheme.
-Following this trial, we found that none of these approaches offered us the depth of curriculum or opportunity to develop high levels of fluency that our children needed In Reception, as the class is part of the Foundation Stage of the National Curriculum, we relate the mathematical aspects of the children's work to the objectives set out in the Early Learning Goals, which underpin the curriculum planning for children aged three to five.
+Following this trial, we found that none of these approaches offered us the depth of curriculum or opportunity to develop high levels of fluency that our children needed.

+In Reception, as the class is part of the Foundation Stage of the National Curriculum, we relate the mathematical aspects of the children's work to the objectives set out in the Early Learning Goals, which underpin the curriculum planning for children aged three to five.
 We give all the children ample opportunity to develop their understanding of number, measurement, pattern, shape and space through varied activities that allow them to enjoy, explore, practise and talk confidently about mathematics as part of their continuous provision.
+We use the Number Sense approach to develop fluency, flexibility and good number sense which builds an automaticity of facts.

+Key Stages 1 and 2 both follow White Rose as a framework to ensure consistency, progression and complete coverage through the school.
+However, while White Rose is perfectly suitable as a medium- and long-term plan, and offers staff a logical and progressive small steps structure to follow, we have found that it is not adequate as a standalone resource as it does not offer enough high-quality repetition of practice for children to develop the secure fluency they need in order to achieve their fullest potential.
+As such, we have adopted the Grammarsaurus resources, as well as Primary Stars in KS1, both of which are aligned with White Rose to ensure consistency in coverage.

-We use the Mastering Number approach to develop fluency, flexibility and good number sense which builds an automaticity of facts.
-Key Stages 1 and 2 both follow White Rose as a framework to ensure consistency, progression and coverage through the school, however in Key Stage 1 we have opted to do so through the use of the Primary Stars scheme as we feel this is more aligned with our Concrete-Pictorial-Abstract approach in the way that concepts are introduced through concrete materials and then pictures to represent them before children move on to abstract notation.
-This scheme is closely linked to White Rose, so consistency of coverage is maintained.
-Years 1 and 2 also use the new Fluency Bee teaching programme in order to build on the foundations laid in Reception with structured, varied and frequent practice.
-In Key Stage 2, staff use the White Rose scheme of planning and resources to ensure consistency, progression and coverage.
+This allows our staff to confidently choose which resources to use in order to best meet the needs of their specific cohorts and the specific children within them.
+In effect, we choose the best elements from each resource, in line with our Concrete-Pictorial-Abstract approach in the way that concepts are introduced through concrete materials and then pictures to represent them before children move on to abstract notation.

+Years 1 and 2 also use the Fluency Bee teaching programme in order to build on the foundations laid in Reception with structured, varied and frequent practice.

 Additional resources to support fluency, problem-solving and reasoning development are accessed via NRICH and NCETM, as well as tools such as MathsBot.
 We have also recently implemented Gareth Metcalfe's I See Problem-Solving resources, and have developed our own series of deepening questions to present to those higher attainers who need to dig deeper into their problem-solving capacities, which are stuck in the backs of maths books for children to access as appropriate.
+The updated Target Your Maths (with Mastery) resources also provide better and more thorough opportunities for fluency practice with reasoning elements as well.

-Pupils make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems and apply their mathematical knowledge to science, computing and other subjects.
+It is through our use of multiple resources that we help our pupils to make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
+Children at St. Anne's also apply their mathematical knowledge to science, computing and other subjects through cross-curricular lessons and projects.

 Pandemic Disruption: